Perpetualisi/Hotel-Luxe/README.md

+# **Hotel Luxe**

-**Hotel Luxe** is a luxury hotel website showcasing various room categories, amenities, and contact information.
+Hotel Luxe is a luxury hotel website showcasing various room categories, amenities, and contact information.
 The website features a fully responsive design, smooth animations, and a clean user interface for an enhanced user experience.

 ## Features